Top-of-the-funnel content: the importance of prioritizing your content strategy

 TL;DR

-TOFU content is necessary.
+TOFU content is necessary for SaaS companies.
 It gets people through the door.

 If you want to get the best possible ROI from your content marketing investment, prioritizing TOFU content isn’t the way to go.